Combloux, France: Family Ski Guide

 🏠Where Should Your Family Stay?

-For a more wallet-friendly self-catered base, Résidence Les Chalets des Pistes (managed by Goélia) parks you close to the slopes with a pool, on-site parking, and apartments sleeping up to seven.
-They'll rent baby gear (cot, highchair, bath) for €15 per stay, the kind of detail that separates family-focused properties from places that merely tolerate children.
-All-inclusive packages bundling accommodation and lift passes run from €432 per person per week through booking platforms.
-For a family of four in the Mont Blanc region, genuinely hard to beat.
+Budget-smart families love Résidence Les Chalets des Pistes (managed by Goélia) for apartments sleeping up to seven, close to slopes with pool and parking.
+They'll rent baby gear (cot, highchair, bath) for €15 per stay.
+All-inclusive packages bundling accommodation and lift passes run from €432 per person per week.

-One booking tip that pays for itself: reserve your accommodation through the Combloux tourist office and you'll score up to 40% off six-day lift passes and 20% off ski lessons with ESF Combloux.
-On a family of four buying Evasion Mont Blanc passes at €63.50 per adult per day, those discounts add up to hundreds of euros across a week.
-Not a marketing gimmick.
-That's your kids' ski school paid for.
+Money-saving magic: book through Combloux tourist office for up to 40% off six-day lift passes and 20% off ESF Combloux lessons.
+On a family of four buying Evasion Mont Blanc passes at €63.50 per adult per day, those discounts pay for your kids' ski school.

-Combloux rewards families who plan ahead.
-Buy an Evasion Mont-Blanc 6-day pass 10 days before arrival and you get a free bonus day, effectively turning six days into seven.
-Book lodging through the Combloux tourist office and your 6-day passes can be discounted up to 40%, which is a staggering deal that most visitors miss entirely.
+The savings get serious if you plan ahead.
+Buy an Evasion Mont-Blanc 6-day pass 10 days before arrival and get a free bonus day (six becomes seven).
+Book lodging through the Combloux tourist office and your 6-day passes can drop up to 40%, which most families completely miss.

 - Family discount: 10% off when you buy 4 or more passes of the same duration simultaneously, with at least 2 children.
-That stacks with other offers
+Stacks with other offers

-- Beginner pass: €17.50/day for access to the learning lifts only.
-Worth every cent for first-timers who don't need the full mountain
+- Beginner pass: €17.50/day for learning lifts only.
+Perfect for first-timers who don't need the full mountain

 - No Epic or Ikon coverage here.
 Combloux doesn't play in those ecosystems